 Note: The DDU-2000 Series AED is designed to be stored with the pads connector already installed.
 This simplifies the procedure for deploying and operating the device in an emergency.
+Defibtech recommends that the AED be stored with adult defibrillation pads connected to the unit and that a set of pediatric defibrillation pads be stored in an accessible location near the AED (e.g. in an AED storage case), but not connected to the unit.

-First, check to ensure that the pads package has not expired.
+First, check to ensure that the pads package has not expired as shown at right.
 The expiration date is printed on the pad pouch and is also reported on the AED status screen.
 Do not use pads past expiration date.
 Discard expired pads.

-Insert the connector end of the defibrillation pad cable into the pads connector socket on the top-left corner of the DDU-2000 Series AED as shown.
+Insert the connector end of the defibrillation pad cable into the pads connector socket on the top-left corner of the DDU-2000 Series AED as shown at left.
 Insert pads connector firmly until it is fully seated in the unit.
 The connector will only fit in one way - if the connector does not fit, rotate the connector before trying again.